MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/resilience-client-app.md

 - [Configure SSO on macOS and iOS](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-macos-ios#sso-through-authentication-broker-on-ios)
 - [How to enable cross-app SSO on Android using MSAL](https://docs.microsoft.com/azure/active-directory/develop/msal-android-single-sign-on)

-## Adopt Continuous Access Evaluation for long-lived tokens and added security
+## Adopt Continuous Access Evaluation

-[Continuous Access Evaluation (CAE)](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation) is a recent development that can increase application security and resilience.
+[Continuous Access Evaluation (CAE)](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation) is a recent development that can increase application security and resilience with long-lived tokens.
 CAE is an emerging industry standard being developed in the Shared Signals and Events Working Group of the OpenID Foundation.
 With CAE, an access token can be revoked based on [critical events](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation#critical-event-evaluation) and [policy evaluation](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation#conditional-access-policy-evaluation-preview), rather than relying on a short token lifetime.
 For some resource APIs, because risk and policy are evaluated in real time, CAE can substantially increase token lifetime up to 28 hours.
-As resource APIs and applications adopt CAE, Microsoft Identity will be able to issue access tokens that are revokable and are valid for extended periods of time.
+As resource APIs and applications adopt CAE, Microsoft Identity will be able to issue access tokens that are revocable and are valid for extended periods of time.
 These long-lived tokens will be proactively refreshed by MSAL.

 While CAE is in early phases, it is possible to [develop client applications today that will benefit from CAE](../develop/app-resilience-continuous-access-evaluation.md) when the resources (APIs) the application uses adopt CAE.
 As more resources adopt CAE, your application will be able to acquire CAE enabled tokens for those resources as well.
 The Microsoft Graph API, and [Microsoft Graph SDKs](https://docs.microsoft.com/graph/sdks/sdks-overview), will preview CAE capability early 2021.
 If you would like to participate in the public preview of Microsoft Graph with CAE, you can let us know you are interested here: [https://aka.ms/GraphCAEPreview](https://aka.ms/GraphCAEPreview).